akka/akka/akka-docs/java/dispatchers.rst

 Akka supports dispatchers for both event-driven lightweight threads, allowing creation of millions threads on a single workstation, and thread-based Actors, where each dispatcher is bound to a dedicated OS thread.

-The event-based Actors currently consume ~600 bytes per Actor which means that you can create more than 6.5 million Actors on 4 G RAM.
+The event-based Actors currently consume ~600 bytes per Actor which means that you can create more than 6.5 million Actors on 4 GB RAM.

 Default dispatcher
 ------------------